+- 7.8.6 Amenity space requirements are set out in Appendix 2 of the Development Management Policies LDD (adopted July 2013).
+For dwelling houses, the following amount of amenity space should be attained as either individual gardens or in part, as space forming settings for the buildings.

+- bed dwelling 42 square metres

+bed dwelling 63 square metres

+bed dwelling 84 square metres

+bed dwelling 105 square metres

+Additional bedrooms 21 square metres each

+- 7.8.7 For flats 21 square metres is required for 1 bedroom flats with an additional 10 square metres for each additional bedroom.
+Communal space for flats should be screened from the highway and from passers-by.

+- 7.8.8 All dwelling houses would benefit from private rear gardens which would exceed adopted standards with communal amenity space for the flats.
+This is in addition to public space discussed at 7.12 below.

+- 7.8.9 In summary, the development would be acceptable in relation to impact on future occupiers, including in relation to the provision of amenity space which would exceed standards.
+The compliance with NDSS is also noted.
+The development would be acceptable in this regard in accordance with Policy CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013) in this regard.

-- 7.8.4 Amenity space requirements are set out in Appendix 2 of the Development Management Policies LDD (adopted July 2013).
-For dwelling houses, the following amount of amenity space should be attained as either individual gardens or in part, as space forming settings for the buildings. - 1 bed dwelling 42 square metres - 2 bed dwelling 63 square metres - 3 bed dwelling 84 square metres - 4 bed dwelling 105 square metres - Additional bedrooms 21 square metres each - 7.8.5 For flats 21 square metres is required for 1 bedroom flats with an additional 10 square metres for each additional bedroom.
-Communal space for flats should be screened from the highway and from passers-by. - 7.8.6 All dwelling houses would benefit from private rear gardens which would exceed adopted standards with communal amenity space for the flats.
-This is in addition to public space discussed at 7.12 below. - 7.9 Noise Impact - 7.9.1 Policy DM9 of the Development Management Policies LDD (adopted July 2019) sets out that planning permission will not be granted for development that has an unacceptable adverse impact on the indoor and outdoor acoustic environment of existing or planned development, has an unacceptable adverse impact on countryside areas of tranquillity which are important for wildlife and countryside recreation. - 7.9.2 The application is accompanied by a Noise Impact Assessment prepared by Cass Allen Architectural and Environmental Acousticians which assesses the suitability of the site for the proposed development with regard to noise. - 7.9.3 An assessment of the farm noise was carried out in accordance with BS4142.
+7.9 Noise Impact

+- 7.9.1 Policy DM9 of the Development Management Policies LDD (adopted July 2019) sets out that planning permission will not be granted for development that has an unacceptable adverse impact on the indoor and outdoor acoustic environment of existing or planned development, has an unacceptable adverse impact on countryside areas of tranquillity which are important for wildlife and countryside recreation. - 7.9.2 The application is accompanied by a Noise Impact Assessment prepared by Cass Allen Architectural and Environmental Acousticians which assesses the suitability of the site for the proposed development with regard to noise. - 7.9.3 An assessment of the farm noise was carried out in accordance with BS4142.
 This assessment indicated that mitigation would be required to ensure that future residents will not be adversely impacted by the commercial noise.
-The report recommends that the installation of 1.8 metre high close boarded timber fencing around all garden plots with direct line of sight to Killingdown Farm will minimise farm noise emissions as far as reasonably practicable. - 7.10 Highways, Access and Servicing - 7.10.1 Paragraph 109 of the NPPF states that; 'Development should only be prevented or refused on highways grounds if there would be an unacceptable impact on highway safety, or the residual cumulative impacts on the road network would be severe'. - 7.10.2 All developments that will generate significant amounts of movement should be required to provide a travel plan, and the application should be supported by a transport statement or transport assessment so that the likely impacts of the proposal can be assessed (paragraph 111 of the NPPF). - 7.10.3 Policy CP1 of the Core Strategy (adopted October 2011) advises that in ensuring all development contributes to the sustainability of the District, it is necessary to take into
+The report recommends that the installation of 1.8 metre high close boarded timber fencing around all garden plots with direct line of sight to Killingdown Farm will minimise farm noise emissions as far as reasonably practicable. - 7.9.4 Details of boundary treatments would be required via condition on any grant of consent and it would be appropriate for such condition to include a specific requirement for 1.8 metre high close boarded timber fencing around all garden plots with direct line of sight to Killingdown Farm.
+Subject to such condition, the development is considered acceptable in accordance with Policy DM9 of the Development Management Policies LDD (adopted July 2013).